ratsakatika/camera-traps/README.md

 VS Code also provides tools to "clone" (copy) a repository.
 You can also simply download everything as a zip file by clicking on the green code button at the top of this page.

 Now you will need to create a "virtual environment" and install all the modules needed to run the alert system.
-Open a new terminal (within VS Code or your operating system), navigate to the camera-traps folder (`cd camera-traps`), and create a virtual environment with the required modules using pip (recommended) or conda ([download here](https://docs.anaconda.com/miniconda/#)):
+Open a new terminal (within VS Code or your operating system), navigate to the camera-traps folder (`cd camera-traps`), and create a virtual environment with the required modules using pip (recommended) or conda (<a href="https://docs.anaconda.com/miniconda/#" target="_blank">download here</a>):

   - Using pip (Windows):
     ```bash